Survey of Malware Analysis through Control Flow Graph using Machine Learning: Research Method

 \subsection{Data Collection}

-In this sub-section, we list our questions towards collecting information from each piece of literature, which are described in section \ref{results}. \begin{itemize} \item What ML framework did the study use to process CFG? \item How does the practice have an effect on malware analysis? \item What experimental evidence has been provided to support its developmental claims? \end{itemize}
+In this sub-section, we list our questions towards collecting information from each piece of literature, described in section \ref{results}. \begin{itemize} \item What ML framework did the study use to process CFG? \item How does the practice affect malware analysis? \item What experimental evidence has been provided to support its developmental claims? \end{itemize}